 • Do you have a website that is prominent on the internet and represents your company well?
 Most consumers now turn to the internet to research something before they go and spend their money anywhere.

 • Do you interact on social media?
 Facebook, Twitter, LinkedIn, YouTube and other social networking sites are now viable ways to reach a community of potential customers.

 There is no magic formula to having a successful dog training business.
 Part of it is, truthfully, offering the right product or service at the right time.
-However, if you are persistent and have a good business plan when you start out, you are already ahead of the game!
+However, if you are persistent and have a good business plan when you start out, you’re already ahead of the game!